 ZX_ERR_ACCESS_DENIED handle does not have the ZX_RIGHT_READ right.

-ZX_ERR_INVALID_ARGS vector is an invalid
+ZX_ERR_INVALID_ARGS vectors is an invalid

 zx_iovec_t or options is

 ZX_ERR_NOT_FOUND the vectors address, or an address specified within vectors does not map to address in address space.